movch/figma-assets-fetch/README.md

 You can generate your access token on the Figma account settings page.

 ![](img/figma-personal-access-token.png)

-### What is `figma-file-id`?
-It can be parsed from the Figma file URL.
-For example, your Figma file URL is `https://www.figma.com/file/lzXbn6LsYv5kesGqDcsOAl/FigmaAssetsFetch-Palette-Example?node-id=0%3A1` then `figma-file-id` will be `lzXbn6LsYv5kesGqDcsOAl`.

-### What is `colors-node-id`?
-It can be parsed from the Figma file URL.
-For example, your Figma file URL is `https://www.figma.com/file/lzXbn6LsYv5kesGqDcsOAl/FigmaAssetsFetch-Palette-Example?node-id=0%3A1` then `colors-node-id` will be `0:1` (this is a decoded version of the URL encoded `0%3A1` string, you can use any online decoder/encoder ([like this](https://meyerweb.com/eric/tools/dencoder/)) to get it).

 ## Building
 The utility is written in Swift for macOS.
 Just clone the repository and build the project with the latest version of Xcode.